Algorithms in Games

 After the course, the student should be able to:

-- Implement space partitioning and basic triangulation algorithms.
+- Implement space partitioning and basic geometric algorithms (changed from: Implement space partitioning and basic triangulation algorithms)

-- Explain how geometric transformations are used to place and move elements in a scene.
+- Explain how geometric transformations are used to place and move elements in a scene (unchanged)

-- Use space partitioning algorithms to optimize collision computations.
+- Describe how space partitioning algorithms to optimize collision computations (changed from: Use space partitioning algorithms to optimize collision computations)

-- Implement basic spatial user interaction techniques to select, manipulate and animate virtual objects using motion controllers.
+- Describe how spatial user interaction techniques are used to select, manipulate and animate virtual objects (changed from: Implement basic spatial user interaction techniques to select, manipulate and animate virtual objects using motion controllers)

 - Analyze, implement and explain a topic of their choice.
-The topic must be related to the core content of the course.
+The topic must be related to the core content of the course (unchanged)

 Foundational study in which text and online resources provide the background for in-depth programming assignments.
 Classes will also include supervised project work and introductions to advanced topics.